 To view photo galleries of recent events and to learn more about how Temple Rome connects with the local community, visit the Temple Rome website.

 A Temple Rome education means hands-on, on-site learning no matter your field of study.
-Many courses meet frequently on site around the city of Rome while some courses also include a 1, 2 or 3-day excursion to another Italian or European city.
-On any given weekend, you might find yourselves in Lisbon, Portugal with your political science course; at the Venice Biennale with your painting course; or in Sicily with either your sociology or Italian culture and literature course.
+Many courses meet frequently on site around the city of Rome while some courses also include a 1, 2 or 3-day excursion to locations outside of Rome.
+On any given weekend, you might find yourselves at an agriturismo foraging for natural materials to make your own gesso for your painting materials course; exploring the Ferrari Museum in Modena with your engineering course; or in Sicily with either your sociology or Italian culture and literature course.